jonasjohansson/nava.community/pages/visualia-2020.md

 tags: page
 ---

 [Smart Kreativ Stad](https://smartkreativstad.com/arrangera-en-egen-popupbiovisning-i-sommar/) announced the possibility to rent their [Tech-kit](https://smartkreativstad.com/wp-content/uploads/2020/06/Popup_teknikkit.pdf) at a reduced price.
-NAVA is inviting both visual as electronic music artists to perform at a special outdoor location in Stockholm.
+NAVA is inviting visual artists and electronic music artists to perform at a special outdoor location in Stockholm.
 Selected artists will be paired for a collaborative and unique performance.

+Our ambitions is to create new audiovisual relationships, while providing an exciting venue for performing sound and pictures.

 {% img "visualia.png"  %}